prasad01dalavi/docker-cheat-sheet/README.md

 docker volume ls -f dangling=true                   # List dangling/orphans volumes

-docker network ls                                   # Network and Drivers list docker login                                        # Login to Docker Hub Account
+docker network ls                                   # Network and Drivers list docker network inspect <network_name>               # Get the details of the network

+docker login                                        # Login to Docker Hub Account
 <new_image> = <username/image_name>                 # To push on dockerhub
 docker commit <container_id> <new_image>            # commit (save) the (new) image